Thomson Orioles

-The Thomson Orioles were a minor league baseball team based in Thomson, Georgia in 1956.
-Thomson qualified for the playoffs and played the season as members of the Class D level Georgia State League, which permanently folded following the completion of the 1956 season.
-The Orioles hosted home minor league games at The Brickyard.
-The Thomson Orioles were a minor league affiliate of the Baltimore Orioles.
+The Thomson Orioles were a minor league baseball team based in Thomson, Georgia.
+In 1956, the "Orioles" played as members of the Class D level Georgia State League in the last season of play for the league.
+The Orioles qualified for the league playoffs.
+Thomson hosted home minor league games at The Brickyard.
+The Thomson Orioles were so nicknamed, as the team was a minor league affiliate of the Baltimore Orioles.

 History

 In 1920, Thomson, Georgia fielded a team in the semi–professional North Georgia League.
 Thomson was in 1st place in the league with a 20–5 record in standings posted on July 15, 1920.
 Thomson won the first half pennant in the league and played Elberton, winners of the second half pennant, in the finals.

-Thomson first hosted minor league baseball in 1956, as the Thomson "Orioles" began play.
-The newly formed Thomson franchise became members of the six–team the Class D level Georgia State League, in the league's final season of play.
-The Thomson Orioles were a minor league affiliate of the Baltimore Orioles.
-The Thomson Orioles joined the Douglas Reds, Dublin Irish, Hazlehurst-Baxley Tigers, Sandersville Giants and Vidalia Indians in Georgia State League play.
-Thompson replaced the Statesboro Pilots franchise, who had folded from the league in 1955.
+In 1956, Thomson first hosted minor league baseball in 1956, when the Thomson "Orioles" began play as members of the six–team the Class D level Georgia State League in the league's final season of play.
+The new Thompson franchise replaced the Statesboro Pilots franchise in league play.

-The Thomson Orioles placed 4th in the 1956 Georgia State League final standings and qualified for the playoffs.
-Thomson ended the Georgia State League regular season with a 61–59 record, playing under managers Enid Drake and Barney Lutz, finishing 16.0 games behind the 1st place Douglas Reds in the final standings.
-In the 1956 playoffs, the Sandersville Giants defeated Thomson 3 games to 2 in the first–round series.
+The Thomson Orioles placed fourth in the 1956 Georgia State League final standings and qualified for the playoffs.
+Thomson ended the Georgia State League regular season with a 61–59 record, playing under managers Enid Drake and Barney Lutz.
+Thomson finished16.0 games behind the first place Douglas Reds in the final standings.
+In the 1956 playoffs, the Sandersville Giants defeated Thomson 3 games to 2 in their first–round series.
 The Georgia State League permanently folded after completing the 1956 season.

 Attendance issues were a contributing factor in the Georgia State League folding following the 1956 season.
 The Thomson Orioles season home attendance at The Brickyard was 40,849, an average of 681 per game, leading the Georgia State League in attendance.
-Thomson drew 8,000 more fans than the 2nd ranked team in home attendance.
+Thomson drew 8,000 more fans than the second ranked team in home attendance.

 Thomson, Georgia has not hosted another minor league team.

 The ballpark

-The Thomson Orioles team played minor league home games at The Brickyard.
-Reportedly, the facility was built with remaining brick from the Thomson High School building, which was struck by lightning and destroyed in 1937.
+The Thomson Orioles team hosted minor league home games at The Brickyard.
+The facility was built utilizing brick that was salvaged from the Thomson High School facility, which was struck by lightning in 1937 and subsequently destroyed.
 Today, the facility is still in use as home to Thomson High School athletic teams.
 The original baseball grandstands have been removed.
-The Brickyard stadium is located at 612 Main Street Thomson, Georgia.
+The Brickyard stadium is located at 612 Main Street in Thomson, Georgia.